MichaelCurrin/dev-cheatsheets/cheatsheets/go/manage-packages/global.md

 ## Upgrade

-You can't use an upgrade flag with `install`, but you can use it with `get` as below.
+You can't use an upgrade flag with `install`, but you can use the flag with `get` as below.

 ```sh
 $ go get -u URL